April 17, 2018

 The power of this platform is unsurpassed, but many customers are missing out on the full value of their investment, because they have questions about what is now possible, or are unaware of upcoming enhancements.

-For example, is it possible to integrate data from Sales Cloud, App Cloud or Service Cloud with Marketing Cloud to create more personalized, targeted campaigns?
+For example, is it possible to integrate data from Sales Cloud, App Cloud or Service Cloud with Marketing Cloud to create more personalized, targeted campaigns and build an actionable custom Salesforce solution?

 The simple answer is, yes.

-In order to synchronize data between the the various databases, there exists a tool called Marketing Cloud Connector.
+In order to synchronize data between the the various databases, there exists a tool called Salesforce Marketing Cloud Connector.
 Through its use, any data from the entire Salesforce ecosystem is available inside Marketing Cloud.
 This includes transfer reports and objects, such as Contacts, Leads, Campaigns, and Person Account.
 You can also send emails directly from Salesforce or continue tracking valid information about each email.
-The connector is feature-reach including
+The Salesforce Marketing Cloud Connector is feature-reach including

 - Journey Builder integration.